RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 To do this, specify the target database as an Active-Passive replica of the the source database.
 The general process is:

-1. Get the public endpoint of the source database
+1. Get the public endpoint of the source database.
-2. Enable the target database as an Active-Passive replica for the source
+2. Enable the target database as an Active-Passive replica for the source.
-3. Wait for the data to sync
+3. Wait for the data to sync.
-4. Switch apps and other connections to the target database
+4. Switch apps and other connections to the target database.
-5. Disable Active-Passive for the target database
+5. Disable Active-Passive for the target database.

 You need the public endpoint details for the source database.
 These are available from the database list and the **General** section of the **Configuration** tab for the source database.